 No. Roku makes it very clear that bypassing copyright laws violates its terms of service.
 The main reason Roku created the private channel feature is to give developers a way to test their channels with wider audiences without posting unfinished work to the Roku Channel Store.

 A developer can distribute access codes to smaller communities of Roku enthusiasts who try out the channel, report bugs and suggest improvements.

 The private channel system improves the quality of channels that appear in the Roku Channel Store.
 Cluttering the store with half-baked beta channels would create a poor user experience.
 Letting developers get their testing done outside the “official” system creates a better experience for everyone.

 Over the years, however, some channel developers took advantage of Roku’s hands-off approach to private channels by creating channels that contained pirated content.

-Earlier this year, Roku began cracking down on what they call “non-certified” channels that violate its developer terms of service or distribute pirated content.
+Over the past few years, however, Roku began cracking down on what they call “non-certified” channels that violate its developer terms of service or distribute pirated content.

 If you use private channels that cross the grey zone into piracy, you may receive a penalty on your Roku account if that channel gets flagged later on.

 When you try to add a channel that is not in the Roku Channel Store, this message appears: